I3DS/corobx-coyote/README.md

 The tof services will automatically start the address-server.

+The main target unit is set to automatically start on boot.
+This can be disabled with

+    $ sudo systemctl disable i3ds.target

+and reenabled with

+    $ sudo systemctl enable i3ds.target

+to view any running i3ds processes, run

+    $ pgrep -a i3ds

 # Setting IP Address of address server

 Any machine that should connect to the nodes running on the coyote OBC should set the following environment variable